MengshiLi/pseudo_lidar/detail_manual.md

 - Note that torchvision is designated to 0.2.0 manually, as a higher version will errorneously visualize the disparity map.

 ## 5. Generate groundtruth disparity from Lidar
-- The groundtruth disparity is used to finetuen the PSMNet model.
+- The groundtruth disparity is used to finetune the PSMNet model.
 As Argoverse dataset is not providing groundtruth disparity for its stereo images, we will generate them from Lidar.
 - Source code for generate disparity: `$ROOT/preprocessing/argo_gen_disp.py`.
 - Run it from any GPU node.
 Avoid running any heavy load on the footholder node.
 - Before running the code, ensure Argoverse dataset is already downloaded and organized in the following format.